ClickHouse/ClickHouse/docs/en/query_language/agg_functions/reference.md

         param2 Float64,
         target Float64
     ) ENGINE = Memory;

     CREATE TABLE your_model ENGINE = Memory AS SELECT stochasticLinearRegressionState(0.1, 0.0, 5, 'SGD')(target, param1, param2)
     AS state FROM train_data;

     ```

     Here we also need to insert data into `train_data` table.
 The number of parameters is not fixed, it depends only on number of arguments, passed into `linearRegressionState`.
 They all must be numeric values.
     Note that the column with target value(which we would like to learn to predict) is inserted as the first argument.

-2. *Predicting*
+2. Predicting

     After saving a state into the table, we may use it multiple times for prediction, or even merge with other states and create new even better models.

     ```sql
     WITH (SELECT state FROM your_model) AS model SELECT evalMLMethod(model, param1, param2) FROM test_data
     ```

     The query will return a column of predicted values.
 Note that first argument of `evalMLMethod` is `AggregateFunctionState` object, next are columns of features.

     `test_data` is a table like `train_data` but may not contain target value.

-**Some notes**
+### Notes {#agg_functions-stochasticlinearregression-notes}

 1. To merge two models user may create such query:
     ```sql
     SELECT state1 + state2 FROM your_models
     ```
     where `your_models` table contains both models.
 This query will return new `AggregateFunctionState` object.

 2. User may fetch weights of the created model for its own purposes without saving the model if no `-State` combinator is used.
     ```sql
     SELECT stochasticLinearRegression(0.01)(target, param1, param2) FROM train_data
     ```
     Such query will fit the model and return its weights - first are weights, which correspond to the parameters of the model, the last one is bias.
 So in the example above the query will return a column with 3 values.

-## logisticRegression
+## stochasticLogisticRegression {#agg_functions-stochasticlogisticregression}

 This function implements stochastic logistic regression.
 It can be used for binary classification problem, supports the same custom parameters as stochasticLinearRegression and works the same way.

-#### Parameters
+### Parameters {#agg_functions-stochasticlogisticregression-parameters}

 Parameters are exactly the same as in stochasticLinearRegression:
 `learning rate`, `l2 regularization coefficient`, `mini-batch size`, `method for updating weights`.
-For more information see [parameters](#parameters).
+For more information see [parameters](#agg_functions-stochasticLinearRegression-parameters).

 ```text
 stochasticLogisticRegression(1.0, 1.0, 10, 'SGD')
 ```

-1. *Fitting*
+1. Fitting

-    See *stochasticLinearRegression.Fitting*
+    See the `Fitting` section in the [stochasticLinearRegression](#agg_functions-stochasticlinearregression-parameters) description.

     Predicted labels have to be in {-1, 1}.

-2. *Predicting*
+2. Predicting

-    Using saved state we can predict probability of object having label *1*.
+    Using saved state we can predict probability of object having label `1`.

     ```sql
     WITH (SELECT state FROM your_model) AS model SELECT evalMLMethod(model, param1, param2) FROM test_data
     ```

     The query will return a column of probabilities.
 Note that first argument of `evalMLMethod` is `AggregateFunctionState` object, next are columns of features.

     We can also set a bound of probability, which assigns elements to different labels.

     ```sql
     SELECT ans < 1.1 AND ans > 0.5 FROM
     (WITH (SELECT state FROM your_model) AS model SELECT evalMLMethod(model, param1, param2) AS ans FROM test_data)
     ```

     Then the result will be labels.

     `test_data` is a table like `train_data` but may not contain target value.